jafalter/mw-btc-swap/README.md

 # commands

+## setup phase

+In the setup phase, we initialize the Atomic Swap.
+One of the parties uses the init command to create a slate file that can be published and shared with an interested party, he then imports his input currency and uses the listen command to start a TCP server.
+An interested party seeing a public slate file can accept it, and import their own currency.

-## init
+### init command

 Creates a new Atomic Swap Offer.
-Need to specifc the source and target currency and the swap amounts.
+Need to specify the source and target currency and the swap amounts.
 It will create a private and public slate file in your slate directory (configurable in settings.json).
 The public slate file can be published and used by a peer to accept the offer.
 The command takes the following required arguments: